 International corporate taxation is a pretty abstract topic.
 What exactly is being changed?

-International corporate taxation is a pretty abstract topic.
-What exactly is being changed?

-The “first pillar” will ensure greater fairness in the allocation of taxing rights and tax revenue among the world’s countries.
-To stick with the pie metaphor, the first pillar is about who gets which piece of the pie.
-The new rules will ensure greater fairness in the international allocation of tax revenue.
-Such rules are particularly important for the taxation of tech companies – for example, companies that can reap extremely high profits from internet sales or ad clicks even in countries where they have no factories or commercial facilities.
+Pillar 1 will ensure greater fairness in the allocation of taxing rights and tax revenue among the world’s countries.
+Such rules are particularly important for the taxation of large tech companies – for example, companies that can reap extremely high profits from internet sales or ad clicks even in countries where they have no factories or branches.
 Under the current rules, taxes are payable primarily in the countries where firms have a physical presence.
 We need new rules that adequately reflect the increasing digitalisation of the economy.
 Companies should also pay taxes in the countries where they generate profits.
 Intensive work on the implementation of the first pillar is continuing at the international level.

 Where do things currently stand with the minimum tax?

-Which companies will be affected by the minimum tax?
+Which companies are affected by the minimum taxation rules?

-What will be done to make sure that the minimum tax is actually paid?
+What will be done to ensure the minimum tax is actually paid?

 If, for example, profits earned by a group subsidiary located in a tax haven are taxed at an effective rate of only 5%, then the new rules will come into play.